 - 1 and 1/2 tsp nutmeg

 - 1 tsp ground cloves

 - 1/2 tsp salt

 - 1 cup salted buter, softened at room temperature 226 grams or 16 tbsp

 - 12 ounces cream cheese, softened at room temperature Use the block type, and full fat

 - 5 cups powdered sugar

 - 1/4 tsp cinnamon or a pinch more, to taste

 - pinch of salt

-- Prep: Preheat your oven to 350 degrees F. Line a cupcake pan with cupcake liners.
+- Prep: Preheat your oven to 350° F. Line a cupcake pan with cupcake liners.

-- Serve + Store: Frost the cupcakes, and enjoy immediately!
+- Serve + Store: Pipe frosting onto the top of the cupcakes and enjoy immediately!
 Store leftovers in an airtight container in the fridge for up to a week.

-- Make Ahead Tips: Cupcakes can be made ahead, cooled, and stored in a container at room temp for 1-2 days before frosting.
+- Make Ahead Tips: Cupcakes can be made ahead, cooled, and stored in a container at room temp for one day before frosting.